 It’s a decent base for a local pub crawl too.
 Islington has some beautiful old pubs overlooking the Canal.
 On residential streets nearby, you can enjoy a post-walk pint and a roast at The Island Queen or the small, but very charming The Charles Lamb.

 For a drink with a waterside view, head to the suitably nautically-themed The Narrow Boat which sits directly on the canal.
 If you head a little further east towards De Beauvoir Town, you’ll hit The Barge House, a big, bright and airy bar and kitchen.
-Head towards Shoreditch and you can grab a bite or a drink at The Commissary.
+Head towards Shoreditch and you can grab a bite or a drink at The Studio Kitchen.

 Catch Comedy previews at The Bill Murray or The Hen & Chickens